woytekm/ICTester/README.md

 Project is a self contained build system, it does not need any additional sources.
 Everything needed to build is included, except the compiler.
 To build - use arm-none-eabi-gcc compiler from MCUXpresso suite.

+This project uses a simple custom board with LPC1769, USB port and two breakout headers for GPIO pins.
+I'm using board.h for NXP LPCXpresso 1769 development board.